kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select fixed percentage
 -----------------------

-Next, we select a percentage of samples from each cluster using function ``train_test_split_percentage_from_idx``.
+Next, we select a percentage of samples from each cluster using function ``TrainTestSelect.percentage``.
 Let's request 10% of the total data to be train data.
 The function will select 10% of samples from each cluster.
 All remaining data samples will become test data.

 .. code:: python